RobinWeitzel/nn-project/_posts/2019-04-23-gathering-data.md

 If I need more data, I can just download the games from another year.

 ### Games with explanations
-Finding games where each move is explained is much more trickier.
+Finding games where each move is explained is much trickier.
 There are numerous great YouTube channels in which games are analyzed move for move (I can especially recommend [this](https://www.youtube.com/user/ChessNetwork) one).
 Unfortunately, it is very difficult to extract these explanations from a video.
 Thus, I stated searching for game explanations in written form.